robertbraeutigam/scan/README.md

 #### Announcement

 Devices must always announce themselves when they become available on the local network.
-They must send their static address with the UDP packet (type 02) as above.
+They must send their static address with the UDP packet (type 34) as above.

+This Announcement must be repeated 5 times, with a random interval between 1-2 seconds.

 ## Application Layer